Impact and Results

 Since entering the field in the 1990s, OCRA has become a beacon for brilliant ovarian cancer researchers at all stages of their careers, providing vital funding for bold, innovative projects in a field where scientific research – though desperately needed – is sorely underfunded.
 As the largest non-government funder of ovarian cancer research in the world, OCRA provides seed funding to promising investigators, and invests in cutting-edge projects led by top researchers.

-To date, OCRA has awarded more than 350 grants and invested more than $110 million in ovarian cancer research from top scientists at over 75 leading medical centers, ensuring that science continues to break new ground on the path to a cure.
+To date, OCRA has awarded more than 350 grants and invested $122 million in ovarian cancer research initiatives from top scientists at leading medical centers, ensuring that science continues to break new ground on the path to a cure.

 Our approach to funding research